 Click on the System tab to view system logs:

 Here you can view all the system logs along with the time they were generated.
 You can perform the following actions through this window:

 - Display the contents of a log by clicking on it.

 - Search for a log by clicking the search icon and then providing keywords in the search bar.
-The search bar also offers a number of filters that you can apply in order to exactly specify What(Select a Journal field to filter the logs according to it) and When(Select the timestamp range of the log entries to be shown) you want to see:
+The search bar also offers several filters that you can apply to exactly specify What(Select a Journal field to filter the logs according to it) and When(Select the timestamp range of the log entries to be shown) you want to see: